 - Overwrite a file in finder so an alert is generated

-The problem: The alert will appear on screen 1 – DEAL BREAKER
+- The alert will appear on screen 1 – DEAL BREAKER

 The macOS Design doesn’t adopt the buttons bar.
 Notepad++ is an example of a basic text editor used by every software developer.
 If you want to indent the lines, you need to press one button.